-Update: In December 2020, the Nonprofit Accelerator was completely decoupled from Dynamics 365, and can be used with any Microsoft tool or product, as well as with other solutions.
+Update: In December 2020, Microsoft’s Nonprofit Accelerator was completely decoupled from Dynamics 365, and can be used with any Microsoft tool or product, as well as with other solutions.

 In September 2019, Microsoft launched the Microsoft 365 Business for Nonprofits, Microsoft Digital Skills Centre for Nonprofits and Microsoft Nonprofits Operations Toolkit build on Teams.
 Microsoft’s research found that small nonprofits are at the highest risk of being left behind in a digital world and 60% nonprofits do not have appropriate policies to manage digital cybersecurity risk.
 Looking to support the important work of these organizations around the world, Microsoft introduce three important tools:

 Microsoft and their partners have been developing enhanced technology offerings to support nonprofits.

-Using the Nonprofit CDM as a foundation, along with Dynamics 365, Azure and Teams, Microsoft partner Wipfli built a volunteer management system to leverage the skills of Team Rubicon’s 80,000 volunteers and allow for more faster more effective deployment of volunteers and equipment in response to disasters.
+Using the NCDM as a foundation, along with Dynamics 365, Azure and Teams, Microsoft partner Wipfli built a volunteer management system to leverage the skills of Team Rubicon’s 80,000 volunteers and allow for more faster more effective deployment of volunteers and equipment in response to disasters.

 As a Microsoft Partner with a background in developing on Microsoft technology in the commercial sector, MISSION CRM began developing an application on Microsoft Dynamics 365 focused on fundraising and development.

 Within a year, the Heller Consulting team began working with the MISSION CRM team.
 We shared knowledge from our deep experience in fundraising strategies, operations, and solutions to help inform the development of key aspects of the solution.

 This year, Microsoft launched Fundraising and Engagement for Dynamics 365 Sales — a Microsoft solution built with MISSION CRM — that has nonprofit-specific capabilities and offers benefits from the full stack of Microsoft technology.
 Out of the box, the solution offers immediate access to real-time information about loyal donors and prospects so you can engage them in a personalized way.